 - Have a faculty appointment at the start of the program

-- Conducting clinical, translational research focused on drug abuse and addiction
+- Conducting clinical, translational research focused on substance use and substance use disorder

-- Support of two mentors, from two different disciplines, who have been approved by the program
+- Support of two mentors who have been approved by the program

 - Cannot have had a previous mentored career development award, and cannot be a current or former PI on NIH research project grants or equivalent non-PHS peer-reviewed research grants over $100,000 in annual direct costs

-- Applicants may not obtain salary support from other federal grants until the final two years of mentored K support (NOT-OD-08-065).
-Applicants may not obtain support if previously supported on a K award beyond 5 years.
+- Applicants may not obtain salary support from other federal grants until the final two years of mentored K support (NOT-OD-18-157).

 Each applicant is required to submit a current NIH Biosketch and Other Support documents.